IIoT

 Unlike legacy interfaces, IIoT data shared as part of an entire network of machines and applications, including cloud-based solutions, must cover every requirement that potential users of the data may have, across a range of applications covering every aspect of manufacturing.
 Machine vendors on their own cannot predict every potential use-case, in order to define the complete data format and content, even with input from key customers.
 Doing so in isolation from the industry as a whole, the result would always be incompatibility with other machines and systems, incomplete datasets, and middleware at every point of use in order to try to create the translation of data from all sources into a single usable meaning.

-What IIoT Is Not
+What IIoT is Not with Examples

 There are several data communication standards in the industry, many dating back several years.
 Though the majority of these have been effective at delivering the data that was expected, these are actually designed as simple interface standards, for the transfer data from point to point, to be then interpreted by bespoke software or middleware.
 Specific content of data is not defined, resulting in the issue where data from any two sources can be completely different, mandating the use of bespoke customized middleware in each case in order to make sense of the data.
 This therefore does not fulfill the requirement of IIoT.